hyeonghong90/CellWell/docs/developer_manual.md

 	image_import Folder: <br>
 		- Contains a get_images.php file that gets the images from phone-imgs folder<br>
 		  and assigns them to the phones from database on webpage.<br><br>
+	advanced_search.html:<br>
+		- HTML and JQuery code for advanced search facet of webpage.<br><br>
+	specs.html:<br>
+		-???????<br><br>

+	Every file utilizes other files and folders in the structure to create a code system that can be easily navigated.